anyuzer/draft-ra-wiki/README.md

 A Github repository, with Markdown articles as content, (using the repository itself, rather than the "Github Wikis" Feature, this ensures:

-- easy version tracking, and usage of github git gui features (blame, history, branches, diff, etc ...)
+- version tracking, and usage of github git gui features (blame, history, branches, diff, etc ...)
--
+- publish into a static website using Github Pages
+- leverage branch locking and other Github features only available in content repos

 The format should loosely follow the following template: